phetsims/build-a-nucleus/doc/implementation-notes.md

 - A particle is removed using `returnParticleToStack()` and / or `animateAndRemoveParticle()`.
   - Each particle deals with its disposal of its ParticleView through a disposeEmitter called when the Particle is disposed, this is typically the last step after removal of the particle from all necessary arrays.
+  - `particles` is the main list of particles and once a Particle is removed from there, the Particle goes through the disposal process above.

+- Other than particles, everything else stays around for the lifetime of the sim and therefore doesn't need to be unlinked or disposed.

 #### Important notes